Neighbourhood Plan consultation extended, questionnaire live.

 East Keswick is working hard to produce a Neighbourhood Plan which will outline the type of village we would all like to see it become over the next few decades.
 It concerns the whole of the area within the Parish boundaries from the homes on edge of Collingham to the border with Harewood, from the River Wharfe to Keswick Beck.
 The concept for Neighbourhood Plans was laid out in The Localism Act 2011.
-This empowers a local properly constituted community body - on our case the East Keswick Parish Council to engage the community in how it would like to see the village evolve, and then to put the plan to a referendum.
+This empowers a local properly constituted community body - in our case the East Keswick Parish Council - to engage the community in how it would like to see the village evolve, and then to put the plan to a referendum.
 Should that be endorsed by the majority voting it then has legal weight in affecting future planning decisions.

 You can see or download the latest version of the East Keswick Neighbourhood Plan by clicking below

 Village Character Assessment